drkplaya777/learn_tdd/deploy_tools/fun_facts.md

     - **Model vs Form level validation**

     > When validating a form, the errors are stored under the `errors` attribute.
 This attribute is a dictionary of error messages.
-In this dictionary, the keys are the field names, and the values are lists of Unicode strings representing the error messages.
+In this dictionary, the keys are the field names from the form, and the values are lists of Unicode strings representing the error messages.
 The error messages are stored in lists because a field can have multiple error messages.

         -  Form level validation runs the following steps via the `clean()` method